xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 router:
   ip: "127.0.0.1"         # IP address of the router (Use 127.0.0.1 if running on local machine)
   port: 57777             # Port enabled for grpc communication
-  username: "YOUR USERNAME"       # Username of router
+  <mark>username: "YOUR USERNAME"       # Username of router
-  password: "YOUR PASSWORD"    # Password of router
+  password: "YOUR PASSWORD"    # Password of router</mark>
   tls: false               # Encrypt configuration messages from xr-collector-health-monitor
                           # Must have grpc configured with tls and /misc/config/grpc/ems.pem copied into mounted config directory